Tejash-Katuwal/NLP-Chatbot/README.md

 Note: After installing spacy install spacy english model using: python -m spacy download en_core_web_sm

-for pytorch with GPU install by going to pytorch site or by using pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118.
+For pytorch with GPU install by going to pytorch site or by using: pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118.
 P.S to use pytorch with GPU you need to have proper CUDA configuration.